 How do you charge the batteries?

 For long distance travel by electric car, charging corridors are going in across the country.
-Along these interstate and highway routes, these fast-chargers will provide charging service in about 30 minutes.
+Along these interstate and highway routes, fast-chargers will charge your car in about 30 minutes.
 In the future, these stations are expected to provide a charge in about 10 minutes, which is about the time it takes to fill a gas car tank.
-More information on the charging corridors is at the U.S. Department of Transportation alternative fuel corridors webpage.

 With new charging stations, you can now travel by electric vehicle from the Twin Cities to Duluth.
 Interstate 35 now has a series of fast-charging stations that can charge an EV in about 30 minutes.